 Description

-Mountain Ridge and Thermal Site.
-This site is NOT managed by the Arctic Air Walkers, and this Site Guide is provided to assist pilots in making good decisions about flying at this site.
+This site is not managed or maintained by the Arctic Air Walkers, and this Site Guide is provided to assist pilots in making good decisions about flying at this site.

 Hatchers pass is one of the most popular flying areas during the summer in Alaska.
 It offers numerous launch options for nearly any wind direction and can provide both ridge lift or thermal soaring and sometimes it provides both at the same time.
 There are drive up launches and launches that require short hikes and long hikes.
 It has just about everything except trees.
 There is also untapped cross country potential but given the endless rugged terrain, the direction of travel options are somewhat limited.